 By the end of the semester, you should feel comfortable:

 Note that this course is not about any particular programming language, nor even about a smorgasbord of different languages.
 We will not study the syntax of new programming languages so that you can use them to write programs.
 Instead, we will seek develop the knowledge and skills necessary for you to be able to study other languages on your own.
-The course does introduce you to Scheme, a small and malleable programming language, as a tool for expressing the features of languages and writing language interpreters.
+The course does introduce you to Racket, a small and malleable programming language, as a tool for expressing the features of languages and writing language interpreters.
 It will be the microscope we use to study the broader principles of programming languages and paradigms.

 You will earn your grade based on your performance on homework assignments, quizzes, and the final examination.
 I assign final grades using the following distribution:

 Grades will be assigned using an absolute scale:

 This means that there is no curve.
 However, I reserve the right to lower the individual grade boundaries at the end of the term if I think that produces grades that better reflect what students have achieved.

 The following schedule gives a rough sketch of the topics we will cover and the distinguished dates this semester.
 The quiz dates are tentative.
 If I decide to change a quiz date, I will notify you at least one week prior to the quiz date.

 |1||01/09 - 01/11||Introduction to course and Racket||.|